-Jury to begin second day of deliberations in Trump hush money trial
+Jury begins second day of deliberations in Trump hush money trial

 Cohen testified that he and Trump discussed a plan to reimburse him through monthly payments disguised as legal fees – the alleged conduct that spurred the criminal charges.

-Jurors have asked Judge Juan Merchan for a transcript of portions of Cohen’s testimony.
+Jurors asked Judge Juan Merchan for a transcript of portions of Cohen’s testimony.

 They also asked Merchan for testimony from David Pecker, the former publisher of the National Enquirer tabloid, who had told jurors he worked with Trump to suppress stories that might have hurt the businessman-turned-politician’s campaign.